eigenhombre/llbb/README.md

     $ ./five; echo $?
     5

-It looks like we don't strictly need that `alloca` and `store` stuff for this minimal example.
+It worked!
+For this minimal example, it looks like we don't strictly need that `alloca` and `store` stuff produced by `clang` from our C code.

 I do want to point out something remarkable.
 We have taken a high-level "scripting language," plus the LLVM toolchain, and